-Information and Communications Technology (ICT) at Marlborough House is taught as a discrete subject and as a tool to enhance learning.
+Marlborough House School has embraced the move by educational establishments into Computer Science using appropriate coding programmes that suit the age and abilities of each child.
+Computer Science is taught as a discrete subject and used as a tool to enhance learning within the school.
 From an early age pupils have the opportunity to use computer technology to express their ideas and support their studies.
-The ICT lessons are planned to be stimulating and informative and the IT skills gained, support and enhance subject learning and form part of essential 21st Century life skills.

 Good use is made of information and communication technology across the curriculum and pupils display an excellent level of competence when using itisi report june 2015

 In the classrooms teachers use IT in daily lessons and children have the opportunity to use a variety of programs on the classroom computer.
 Touch-Typing is started in Year Three and word processing, spreadsheet and powerpoint skills are developed very successfully from an early age.
 More sophisticated programmes such as Website creation are taught in the discrete lessons.
 All children have monitored and controlled access to the internet, with lessons to support this use.